bairblog/bairblog.github.io/_posts/2018-10-23-depth-sensing.md

 many robots available today for research and industrial purposes, such as the [Fetch Robot][15] and the [Toyota Human Support Robot][16], come equipped with similar built-in depth sensing cameras.
-Future advancements in depth sensing for robots may come from new technologies introduced by companies such as [PhotoNeo][14].
+Future advancements in depth sensing for robots may come from improvements in existing cameras such as [Intel's RealSense][40], or from newer technologies introduced by companies such as [PhotoNeo][14].

 ## Prior Research Using Depth Images